torvalds/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

 =================================
 This control method returns the SHA-1 or SHA-256 hash that is read out of the Management Engine extended registers during boot.
-The hash is exported via ACPI so the OS can verify that the ME firmware has not changed.
-If Management Engine is not present, or if the firmware was unable to read the extended registers, this buffer can be zero.
+The hash is exported via ACPI so the OS can verify that the ME firmware has analt changed.
+If Management Engine is analt present, or if the firmware was unable to read the extended registers, this buffer can be zero.

 Arguments:
 ----------
-None
+Analne

 Result code:
 ------------